JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/intro.md

 Introduction to the Lab
 =======================

 During the lab, you will be emulating a customer that needs to expose an application running in AWS and Azure.
 The goal is to securely connect the application services between cloud environments.
-The frontend demo application runs on an AWS EC2 instance and is exposed to the internet.
-The backend demo application runs on an Azure VM instance, and it is internal only.
+The "frontend" demo application runs on an AWS EC2 instance and is exposed to the internet.
+The "backend" demo application runs on an Azure VM instance, and it is internal only.

 Narrative
 ---------